 Trying to be the jack of all trades and barely knowing many languages is pretty much useless.
 You need to be the master of one trade i.e. one programming language and one framework.
 More importantly, you should have a solid grip on fundamentals like algorithms and data structures.
 There are various other aspects considered while deciding your salary.

-This concludes, opting for the language of your interest will bring you the highest salary.
+This concludes, that opting for the language of your interest will bring you the highest salary.

-HTML and CSS are an excellent starting point to get your foot into coding; they are also a very precise option to get your ground into web development.
-So, if you plan to develop a mobile app you may want to begin with Java or Kotlin for Android and Swift for iOS, For a profession in data science, AI & ML, Python are the languages to study.
+HTML and CSS are excellent starting points to get your foot into coding; they are also very precise options to get your ground into web development.
+So, if you plan to develop a mobile app you may want to begin with Java or Kotlin for Android and Swift for iOS, For a profession in data science, AI & ML, Python is the language to study.

 ✔️Problem-solving skills are essential too.

-The project-based learning approach is the best approach to learn programming in 2021.
-Build as many projects as you can to strengthen your problem-solving skills in programming, without leaving a gap of a single day, take up internships, projects and keep improving your problem-solving skills.
+The project-based learning approach is the best approach to learning programming in 2022.
+Build as many projects as you can to strengthen your problem-solving skills in programming, without leaving a gap of a single day, take up internships, and projects and keep improving your problem-solving skills.

 ✔️Choose a language and start with the fundamentals.

-Make programs and build a foundation using your favourite language.
-If you are in college then colleges are good at teaching the basic concepts else, you can take the help of the internet.
-GeeksforGeeks, Codecademy, etc. are good to build the fundamentals.
+Make programs and build a foundation using your favorite language.
+If you are in college then colleges are good at teaching the basic concepts else, you can take the programming help from us which is GeeksProgramming.com.
+We have programming tutors who can help you to build the fundamentals.